Department of Neighborhood Service Reference Guide

 CITY-OWNED VACANT LOTS (286-5763) clean-ups, mowing, and snow shoveling of sidewalks on City-owned lots.

 Yards Litter Nuisance Control, Residential, Commercial, Vacant Lots They must be clean and free from mud, dust and erosion.
 Garbage problems on residential property- Vector Garbage problems on commercial properties or private vacant or dumping or improper storage of oil or other automotive fluids EH.
 Mud, dust and erosions-- CE Res or Comm.
 All problems on City-owned lots --Vacant Lots.
 Food store, taverns & restaurants go to Health-Consumer Protection

-Exterior Building Maintenance--Residential or Commercial Buildings
+Exterior Building Maintenance--Residential or Commercial Buildings depending on building use.

 Interior Building Maintenance--Residential or Commercial Buildings